 Make it clear that you personally and in the company attach importance to sustainability.
 The scale can go from the decision for sustainable notepads to an adapted canteen offer to the subsidization of a job bike.
 So there is something for every balance sheet size.
-The most important thing is never to make decisions without your employees' consent.
-Engage in dialog and collect feedback.
+Very important here: Never decide over your employees .
+Engage in dialog and gather feedback.

 2. seek the conversation.

 A strategy that is implemented in the form of prohibitions, requirements and instructions for action can have serious consequences for your company.
 Take the time to talk to your employees.
 Explain what the alternatives are, what the pros and cons are, and which you prefer.
 Give your employees a say, try to find compromises and create a good environment for everyone involved.
-Your employees will implement the strategy in the end, be sure they agree with it and are self-motivated.
+Your employees end up implementing the strategy, be sure they agree and are self-motivated.

 3. feel your way in.

 You don't have to change the entire supply chain, production process and vehicle fleet overnight.
 Even small changes in your daily actions can make a big difference.
-For example, you can set up a water dispenser, use sustainably produced coffee, or support your employees in creating a sustainable daily routine.
+Get started by, for example, setting up a water dispenser, using sustainably produced coffee or supporting your employees in creating a sustainable daily routine.

 4. make it simple.

 Your employees deliver top performance every day.
-Do not place an additional burden on them.
+Don't put any additional strain on them.
 All measures must be easy and intuitive to implement.
 If possible, automate or rely on service providers.
 The easier your strategy is to implement, the higher the participation and the greater the impact.
 As you saw in point three, you don't have to reinvent the wheel.

 5 Reward engagement

-Reward your employees for sustainable decisions.
-An ideal way to do this is through coupons, benefit platforms or subsidizing sustainable alternatives such as a bicycle allowance.
+Reward your employees for sustainable choices.
+An ideal way to do this is through coupons, benefit platforms, or subsidizing sustainable alternatives such as a bike allowance.